KaikaiSong99/study/trajectory-vis-study-test/assets/introduction.md

 3. **What will taking part in the research project involve?**
    You will be taking part in a research project in which we will gather information by:
-   Asking you to fill in questions about different visualizations Asking you to provide the amount of confidence in numerical form in answering each of the questions Asking you to provide the amount of effort in numerical form in answering each of the questions This study will be completely anonymous, and the data obtained from the study will not be traceable to you.
+   Asking you to fill in questions about different visualizations;
+   Asking you to provide the amount of confidence in numerical form in answering each of the questions;
+   Asking you to provide the amount of effort in numerical form in answering each of the questions.
+   This study will be completely anonymous, and the data obtained from the study will not be traceable to you.
 For your participation in this research project you will not be compensated.

 4. **Potential risks and inconveniences**